 Reverse Cycle: An air conditioner that can provide either cool or warmed air depending on the mode you have it set to.

 Capacity & Output: An AC system’s output power is normally measured in kW (kilowatts), with one value given for the cooling capacity and another one for heating.

-It is important that you pick the right capacity for your home.
+It is very important to select the correct capacity size for your needs.
 If you choose a unit that doesn’t have enough power then you won’t be able to heat or cool your whole house or reach the desired set point temperature because it doesn’t have the capacity for your area; alternatively, if you select one that is too powerful it could be powering up and shutting down too often.
-This could increase general wear and not be as energy efficient as you may like.
+This could increase the machine’s general wear, and not be as energy efficient as you may like.
 We recommend having a chat with your installer for help in selecting the right size for your property, taking into account its size and design.

-Reverse cycle lets you cool your house in summer and warm it in winter by using an outdoor and indoor unit that work together, exchanging refrigerant through copper pair coil to change the temperature of the air inside the house as desired.
+Reverse cycle lets you cool your house in summer or warm it in winter by using an outdoor and indoor unit that work together, exchanging refrigerant through copper pair coil to change the temperature of the air inside the house as desired.

 Comfortable & Discreet

-The indoor unit is hidden out of sight, and is normally installed in your roof space, connected to a network of air ducts that link it to the outlets placed throughout your house.
+The indoor unit is installed hidden out of sight, normally in your roof space, and connected to a network of ducting linked to the outlets placed throughout the building.

-Because of this, they are quiet and don’t affect your home’s aesthetics, plus they can be enhanced with zoning, where your house is divided up into different areas to let you vary the airflow throughout the building.
+Because of this, they tend to be quiet and don’t affect your home’s aesthetics, plus they can be enhanced with zoning, where your house is divided up into different areas to let you vary the airflow throughout the building.

 With zoning technology, because you get to choose to run the air conditioning just where you need it, you can potentially save energy by not running the system where you don’t.
 Learn more about zoning.